End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Theory: Image formation and reconstruction

 Here we outline the theory of the image reconstruction and the end-to-end optimization problem (Figure~\ref{endtoendfigure}), consisting of a differentiable forward pipeline that models the thermal image formation and computes the nonlinear Planck regression, and a backward pipeline that backpropagates the gradients of the reconstruction error with respect to optical/reconstruction parameters (necessary for optimizing the optical design) through the forward pipeline.

 We model the ground truth object as a 2D grid $(x,y)$ of thermally emitting point sources at a fixed distance $(z)$ from the metasurface.
-We assume that each point source is nearly a black body within the LWIR bandwidth with emissivity $\vb*{\varepsilon}_{f}(x,y) \approx 1$ and temperature $\vb{T}(x,y)$, where $\vb*{\varepsilon}_{f}$ and $\vb{T}$ are vectors indexed by the coordinate $(x,y)$, representing flattened two-dimensional grids.
-(As discussed in Section~\ref{section_results}, an emissivity differing significantly from~$1$ yields only moderate errors in reconstructed temperature.)
+We assume that each point source is nearly a black body within the LWIR bandwidth with emissivity $\varepsilon_{f}(x,y) \approx 1$ and temperature $T(x,y)$ (As discussed in Section~\ref{section_results}, an emissivity differing significantly from~$1$ yields only moderate errors in reconstructed temperature.)
 The emitted light intensity (power per area, frequency and solid angle) of each point source is therefore given by Planck's law~\cite{vollmerInfraredThermalImaging2017}

 where $b(f, T)$ is the ``spectral radiance'' at a temperature $T$ and frequency $f$, $k_B$ is the Boltzmann constant, $h$ is the Planck constant, and $c$ is the speed of light in vacuum.